drewshroyer/Fabify/README.md

 Once logged in, users have the ability to create, view, update and delete their own personal selection of playlists.
 Users may add and remove songs, title their playlists, as well as provide a description of their playlist for other users who may wish to follow their playlist of currated music.

-## Continous Play
+## Toggle Play Pause
-This currated audio player allows users to move within the walls of the application and load new components of the app whilst continually listening to their favorite music.
-My cutom toggle play pause method allows users to pause and play their music at the click of a button.
+My custom toggle play pause method allows users to pause and play their music at the click of a button.
+It seemless updates the state to render the proper button (play or pause), the correct artist, song, image and finally play the corresponding audio.
+Additionally, two custom functions, HandleNext and HandleBack, allow users to step through songs within the webplayer, skip songs, as well as revist songs they enjoyed.

 ```javascript